RickyJia2018/react-node-example/README.md

 select count(t2.id) as countedCard, t2.color

-(select magicrelatedcards.color, magicrelatedcards.magicCardId from magicrelatedcards
+(select magicrelatedcards.color, magicrelatedcards.magicCardId, magicrelatedcards.name  from magicrelatedcards
 inner join ( select * from magiccards where scryfallId = {scryID} ) as t1
 on magicrelatedcards.parentCardId = t1.id) as t2

 group by t2.color
 order by count(t1.id)